JumboCode/Ocean-Alliance/README.md

 These are just some nice libraries I've been using when doing websites stuff.
 If you have preferred libraries that you want, we can talk about it; I'm a bit OOTL on what js frameworks that the cool kids are using these days.

 This boilerplate code implements everything from the [Electron getting started tutorial](https://electronjs.org/docs/tutorial/first-app).
 To run it, do `npm start`.
 The OpenCV test code are snippets from https://www.npmjs.com/package/opencv4nodejs#quick-start.

+# Coding Styles
+`npm test` checks if the code passes the linters, and `npm fix` attempts to fix some javascript violations automatically.

+This project tries to conform with the Standard JS style, with details [here](https://standardjs.com).
+[Install editor plugins to make your life easier](https://standardjs.com/#are-there-text-editor-plugins).

+[HTMLHint](https://github.com/htmlhint/HTMLHint) is used as the linter for HTML.
+It also has plugins to editors (for VS Code at least).